haruair/Koala-Hates-Rain/README.md

 Koala Hates Rain
 ================

-"Koala Hates Run" is a simple game where your goal is to dodge raindrop, stay dry for as long as possible and gain high points.
+"Koala Hates Rain" is a simple game where your goal is to dodge raindrop, stay dry for as long as possible and gain high points.